-CRITERIA INDICATOR

-CRITICAL NON-CRITICAL

-7.5 Practices minimise and control erosion and degradation of soils.
-7.5.1.
-Maps that identify marginal and fragile soils, including steep sloped land are available.
-7.5.2.
-The replanting of palm oil is not conducted extensively on steep terrain in accordance with applicable regulations.
-7.5.3.
-New palm oil planting is not conducted on steep terrain in accordance with applicable regulations.
+Criteria Indicator 7.5 Practices minimise and control erosion and 7.5.1 (C) Maps that identify marginal and fragile soils, including steep sloped land are available. degradation of soils.
+7.5.2 The replanting of palm oil is not conducted extensively on steep terrain in accordance with applicable regulations.
+7.5.3 New palm oil planting is not conducted on steep terrain in accordance with applicable regulations.